tiltedphoques/gitbook-wiki/technical-documentation/build-guide/README.md

 Building is the first step; once the project compiled successfully you will need to generate an install by running `xmake install -o distrib`, which will create a directory called `distrib` in the root path that contains all of the files needed to run.
 Copy the files in `distrib/bin` over to `build/windows/x64/releasedbg` .
 This step should only be performed once, when building the project for the first time.

-In Visual Studio, set `FalloutImmversiveLauncher` or `SkyrimImmversiveLauncher` as the startup project.
+In Visual Studio, set `FalloutImmversiveLauncher` or `SkyrimImmversiveLauncher` as the startup project and ensure you are in the dev branch.
 Hit `Local Windows Debugger` to start debugging.
-Simple launch the server exe and potentially a second client through the build folder.
+From `build/windows/x64/releasedbg` , you can launch the server executable and a second client if you wish.

+### Building the Together UI
+Until you've built and installed the Together UI, you will not have it in game (this does not include the debug UI).
+Open a shell inside `Code/skyrim_ui` and execute `npm install` .
+This will install the required packages.

+Next, execute `npm run deploy:develop` to build the development version.
+Alternatively, execute `npm run deploy:production` to build the production version.
+Copy the folder `Code/skyrim_ui/dist/UI` over to `build/windows/x64/releasedbg` .
+Although not necessary, we recommend creating a symbolic link to the folder during development instead of duplicating to avoid having to copy over the folder after each build.

 ## Verifying